Tor Nessling: Studies and early career

-Nessling's parents were engineer John Nessling and Greta née Grönholm.
+Nessling belonged to the Swedish-speaking population of Finland.
+His parents were engineer John Nessling and Greta née Grönholm.
 Nessling did his abitur at the Helsinki coeducational Swedish language grammar school Läroverket för gossar och flickor in 1920.
 He continued his studies at the Mechanical Engineering Faculty of the Helsinki University of Technology: simultaneously he studied geology at the University of Helsinki between 1922 and 1924.
 Nessling graduated as a diplomi-insinööri in 1924.
 He traveled in Sweden, the UK, Germany and the US, and between 1926 and 1928 Nessling worked successively for three Finnish automobile import companies Korpivaara & Halla, Henry-Auto and Auto-Bil.
 He worked as manager in the auto-business with Munkkisaaren Autotalli ja Konepaja from 1928 to 1929 and then with Autovarikko between 1929 and 1930.

 Formation of Suomen Autoteollisuus

 In 1929, Nessling was appointed Technical Manager of the bus and coach builder Autoteollisuus-Bilindustri.
 Nessling wanted to develop a new branch of industry for his country and in the same year he became interested in starting a lorry and bus industry in Finland.
 Autoteollisuus–Bilindustri put together its activities with another coachbuilder Osakeyhtiö Autokoritehdas in 1931.
-The name of the new company was Suomen Autoteollisuus (Finnish Auto-industry) and its first General Manager was John Hellsten.
+The name of the new company was Suomen Autoteollisuus (Finnish Auto-industry) and its first general manager was John Hellsten.
 It is often claimed that Nessling was a founder of SAT: he was not.
 The operation was organised by Karl Arthur Nordgrén, Emil Anton Winckelmann and Lars Wilhelm Åberg.
-However, the year after the company's creation Nessling was appointed General Manager of the SAT.
+However, the year after the company's creation Nessling was appointed general manager of the SAT.

 Starting a vehicle construction business virtually from scratch in the middle of a recession seemed impossible, but under Nessling's determined leadership that is what was achieved.
 The vehicle brand selected was Sisu, and the first 12 Sisu vehicles rolled out from the factory in 1932.
 Although the level of domestic content was just 20% at the beginning Nessling was determined to increase this substantially.
 Famously, he liked to say, "A Finn is capable of making anything which a foreigner can make."
 By the end of the 1930s, Sisu vehicles contained 40% local content.
 Nessling strongly lobbied the Finnish government about the growth potential of automotive industry, stressing the employment potential and also the strategic significance of Finnish controlled vehicle production for national defence.
 However, the government ignored his arguments and progressively cut the import tariffs on heavy vehicles during the 1930s, making competition for the domestic industry more intense.
 In addition, some of the owners of SAT began to doubt the prospects for domestic heavy vehicle production.
 Nessling offered to buy from Helsingin Osakepankki its shares in SAT in 1938.
 He obtained the shares cheaply, but to finance the bargain he nevertheless had to pledge his wife's entire property.
 Eventually, Nessling ended up owning 80% of SAT.